 - 1. Enhance Multi-Tiered Systems of Support (MTSS), including: - a.
 Grade Level Team meetings - b.
 Student Success Team (SST) process - c.
 Academic support for students in all grades - d.
-Social-emotional/mental health learning and support for students in all grades - 2.
-Professional Development focused on culturally responsive pedagogy, Universal Design for Learning, and instructional strategies to support the success of diverse learners - 3.
-AVID Partnership a.
+Social-emotional/mental health learning and support for students in all grades a.
 Professional development for PCS faculty and staff on schoolwide structures and strategies that accelerate student learning and close achievement gaps b.
-Access to resources, materials, and consultation services proven to support the success of first-to-college students
+Access to resources, materials, and consultation services proven to support the